 A student is expected to attend all sessions of each class in which enrolled.
 Attendance is the student's responsibility.
-Any student who ceases to attend a class without officially dropping it through telephone registration, WebAdvisor, or at the Registration Office may receive a failing grade.
+Any student who ceases to attend a class without officially dropping it by the posted deadlines through telephone registration (TREG), WebAdvisor, or at the Admissions and Records Office may receive a failing grade.